CLI Commands

 Example:

-dhenara startproject my-agent-project --directory ~/projects
+dad startproject my-agent-project --directory ~/projects

 Agent Commands

-create agent
+agent create

 Creates a new agent within an existing DAD project.

-dhenara create agent [OPTIONS] IDENTIFIER [NAME]
+dad agent create [OPTIONS] IDENTIFIER [NAME]

 Arguments: